In this Guide

-The most common criticism of the Pescador 12 was the weight of the kayak—some users found it difficult to manage alone.
+The one real flaw of the Pescador 12 is the overall weight of the vessel.
+If you’re not particularly strong, it can be difficult to manage alone.
 Smaller individuals may have to enlist the help of a friend to carry this kayak.
-That weight factor has a lot to do with the stability of the boat, but it can make portage a bit less convenient.
+That weight factor has a lot to do with the stability of the boat, but it can certainly make portage a bit less convenient.

 2. Sun Dolphin Aruba 10